ChatScript/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 ```
 Write a server log and a bugs log.
 Alternatively you can do  serverlog=1   to enable to file,  2 to use stdout, 4 to use stderr.
 You can combine like serverlog=5
-Alternate form of request, you can use serverlogging=none for off and file, stdout, stderr.  - you may combine serverlogging=file,stdout
+Prefer the alternate form of request,  serverlogging=none for off and file, stdout, stderr.  - you may combine serverlogging=file,stdout
 Last form scanned (read in order from cs_init.txt and then cs_initmore.txt) wins.

 The server log will be put into the LOGS directory under serverlogxxx.txt where xxx is the port.

 The bugs log is in the same directory under bugs.txt (all ports).

+The server log records all transactions by all users in order of arrival.
+Whereas the user log
+records transactions by user/bot.

 ```
 Noserverprelog